PKGeorgiev/PkgSqlClrUtils/README.md

 # PkgSqlClrUtils

-This project contains custom CLR function for Microsoft SQL server, related to Active Directory.
+This project contains custom CLR functions for Microsoft SQL server, related to Active Directory.
 These functions allow the SQL server to query directly the Active Directory for users, computers, groups etc.
-The results are populated much faster than using the AD provider via Linked Servers.
+The results are retrieved much faster than using the AD provider via Linked Servers.

 List of CLR functions:
 GetAttributes